Ask a doctor about a prescription for VIACORLIX 7 MG/5 MG/2.5 MG FILM-COATED TABLETS

-Viacorlix is an association of three active principles: perindopril, amlodipine, and indapamide.
-Viacorlix is an antihypertensive medication used for the treatment of high blood pressure (hypertension) in adults.
+Viacorlix is an association of three active substances: perindopril, amlodipine, and indapamide.
+Viacorlix is an antihypertensive medication used to treat high blood pressure in adults.

-Patients already taking perindopril/amlodipine as a fixed-dose combination and indapamide in separate tablets can take instead a Viacorlix tablet containing the three active principles at the same doses.
+Patients who are already taking perindopril/amlodipine as a fixed-dose combination and indapamide in separate tablets may take instead one Viacorlix tablet containing the three active substances at the same doses.

-Each of the active principles lowers blood pressure and all act together to control blood pressure:
+Each of the active substances lowers blood pressure, and all act together to control your blood pressure:

 Warnings and precautions